 Kamianets is the most beautiful city of Ukraine.
-No offense.
-If disagreed, one should come here for a couple days in May, when everything is in full blossom mode here, and walk inside the Smotrych river canyon — the more, the better.
-The unique terrain here is the main point of it all, and it is beautiful.
+If disagreed, one should come here for a couple of days in May, when everything is in full blossom mode here, and walk inside the Smotrych river canyon — the more, the better.
+The unique terrain here is the main thing, and it is beautiful.
 It has been here way before the city and the castle appeared — 20 million years versus 600 something.

 When I saw the canyon for the first time in 2004, I was stunned and even lost interest in the city itself for that day.
 The city has added bridges, footbridges, paths, stairways and the castle to the already beautiful natural place.